On-axis and off-axis levitation by a rotating permanent magnet: Theory

+Therefore, at equilibrium, when the floater is above the rotor, we have $\theta>\gamma $; when it is below the rotor, we have $\theta<\gamma$.

-Fig.~\ref{energyz} shows the evolution of $\langle E_p \rangle(z)$ for different rotor/floater configurations, using Eq.\eqref{avenergy}.
-Fig.~\ref{energyz}a highlights the fact that the most stable configuration is when the floater is above the rotor, because gravity helps to create a deeper potential well.
-Fig.~\ref{energyz}b shows the existence of a minimum angular velocity to obtain a potential well and thus a stable equilibrium around 200\,Hz in the present simulation.
-The higher the angular velocity, the deeper and narrower the potential well and the more stable the bounded state.
+Fig.~\ref{energyz} shows the evolution of $ E_p (r=0,z)$ for different rotor/floater configurations, using Eq.\eqref{genformula2}.
+Fig.~\ref{energyz}a highlights that the most stable configuration is when the floater is above the rotor, because gravity helps to create a deeper potential well.
+Fig.~\ref{energyz}b shows the existence of a minimum rotational speed to obtain a potential well and thus a stable equilibrium around 200\,Hz in the present simulation.
+The higher the rotational speed, the deeper and narrower the potential well and the more stable the bounded state.
 Finally, Fig.~\ref{energyz}c emphasizes the need for an angle $\gamma$ large enough to create a potential well that would keep the floater in a bound state.